gpanders/pushbroom/README.md

 ## Usage

-Pushbroom can be run from the command line using:
+`pushbroom` can be run from the command line using:

     pushbroom